Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01e_Search.md

 Click this button to display the *QUICK SEARCH* context menu.
 The following options are available:

   - ![Checkbox](../../Assets/Icons/Checkbox.png "[Checkbox]") *Acc. no.*
   Select or deselect this checkbox to include or exclude this criteria in the search.
-This checkbox is selected per default.
+This checkbox is selected by default.

   - ![Checkbox](../../Assets/Icons/Checkbox.png "[Checkbox]") *Description*
   Select or deselect this checkbox to include or exclude this criteria in the search.
-This checkbox is selected per default.
+This checkbox is selected by default.

 - [Search bar]
 Enter the search text (letters or numbers).